Consumer Protection and Parking Compliance Ordinance

 -

-Before enforcement begins, there will be a 120-day amnesty period giving violators the opportunity to resolve unpaid parking fines in a few different ways.
+Before enforcement begins, there will be a 120-day amnesty period between June 1, 2026 and September 30, 2026 giving violators the opportunity to resolve unpaid parking fines in a few different ways.

 1. Discounts